chainloaded/chainloaded/README.md

 🟢 Studying Trusted Computing (which I discuss in a more casual setting [here](https://never-unsealed.gitbook.io/blog))
 🟢 Researching modern (hardware based) OS security mechanisms such as Virtualization Based Security (VBS)
 🟢 Writing various scientific papers on the current state of UEFI and kernel mode threats and security measures
-🟢 Writing a Bachelors Thesis on the various approaches to code virtualization as a reverse engineering protection
+🟢 Writing a Bachelor's thesis on the various approaches to code virtualization as a reverse engineering protection
 <!--
 **never-unsealed/never-unsealed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.